Operating Principles of Peristaltic Pumping through a Dense Array of Valves: Incorporating Valves into a Model for Peristalsis

 \section{Incorporating Valves into a Model for Peristalsis}

 A valve could be any nonlinear element that promotes flow in one direction more than the other.
-We will concern ourselves only with the extreme case of a check valve, which only allows flow in one direction proportional to the pressure drop across the valve.
-This is equivalent to the diode representation of valves used in lumped models of the lymphatic system \citep{Margaris_Black_2012}.
+We will concern ourselves only with the extreme case of an ideal valve, which only allows flow in one direction proportional to the pressure drop across the valve.
+This is equivalent both to the diode representation of valves used in lumped models of the lymphatic system \citep{Margaris_Black_2012} and to the boundary conditions used by \cite{Farina_Fusi_Fasano_Ceretani_Rosso_2016} to study veinous valves.
 A more detailed valve model could incorporate the mechanical properties of the valves such as the bending and stretching stiffness \citep{Wolf_Dixon_Alexeev_2021}.
-Superscripts are used to index a particular valve; specifically, $\bar{x}_v^i$ is used to denote the position of valve $i$, while $\epsilon$ refers to the separation distance between valves in units of $\lambda$.
-We assume that the valve takes one of two states: open or closed.
-The status of the valve is determined by the sign of the pressure drop across the valve, such that the valve closes when the pressure downstream exceeds the pressure upstream, and the valve opens when the pressure upstream exceeds the pressure downstream.
-A closed valve has identically zero flow.
-An open valve has some finite pressure drop determined by Poiseuille's law.
+Superscripts are used to index a particular valve; specifically, $x_v^i$ is used to denote the position of valve $i$.
+For our ideal valves, the valve status (open or closed) is determined by the sign of the pressure drop across the valve, such that the valve closes when the pressure downstream exceeds the pressure upstream, and the valve opens when the pressure upstream exceeds the pressure downstream.
+Formally, if we let $\Delta P_v^i(t)$ denote the upstream pressure minus the downstream pressure, then the valves open and close according to the following equations: